Sands45/Average-Joes-3620-FRC/README.md

 **Basic design goals (determining this was part of the process of the design):**
 1) 4 carts to load / unload from trailer (A, B, Robot, Marketing cart)
 2) 6 kids and sub 10 minute setup. (two kids for the A and B cart to safely push them).
 3) All 4 elements will fit into our trailer with some room to spare.
-So a faster load/unload if it's not super tight.
+So a much faster load/unload than what we had before.
 4) Lights, lots of lights, especially over the robot.
 5) Outlets, lots of outlets.
 6) EVERTYHING has a home on the carts.
 For transport and for game time.
 Chest drawers are lined with foam tiles and then cutout so tools have a home and don't roll around during transport.